Ahmad791/Virtual-whiteboard/README.txt

 largest one make a green border around it, then let the user pick the board.
 When he does make a transformation matrix (perspective transformation matrix).

-Next we need board distance to know when the user is writing, since we can't do that with one camera we make the user put his hand on the board to measure the width of his hand in pixels, then we can measure distance in relation to that, more pixels means closer to the camera (When the user twists his hand the code thinks the distance of the hand is larger than the board so we used that for interacting with the board).
+Next we need the board distance to know when the user is writing, since we can't do that with one camera we make the user put his hand on the board to measure the width of his hand in pixels, then we can measure distance in relation to that, more pixels means closer to the camera (When the user twists his hand the code thinks the distance of the hand is larger than the board so we used that for interacting with the board).